 Recognizing your rumination is the first step to finding relief.
 So, check in with yourself and see if you’re replaying negative thoughts, perhaps reliving a bad experience over and over again.
 Even if you’re doing it to better understand what happened, you may be compromising your mental health.

-Once you’ve recognized the problem, you can work to rid yourself of your rumination habit.
+Once you’ve recognized the problem, you can work to get rid of ruminating thoughts and your rumination habit.
 Here are seven ways to break the cycle:

 - Focus on the solution, not the problem.
 Next time you find yourself ruminating about something, challenge yourself to find a solution instead of focusing on the problem.
 If you’re experiencing a problem at work, talk to your boss.
 If you had a fight with your spouse, it might be time to apologize and reconnect.
 On the other hand, if you’re thinking about an ex-partner’s betrayal, or another negative event that took place in the past, remind yourself to let go of the things you can’t change.